ComputationalPathogens/MNBC/README.md

 1. Run the following command in a terminal window to generate the taxonomy file of the reference database:
 <b>/home/jdk-17.0.10/bin/java -cp MNBC.jar -Xmx1G MNBC taxonomy -i RefSeq_genomes/ -a assembly_summary_refseq.txt -n taxdmp/nodes.dmp -o taxonomy.txt</b>
 (The following help menu displays by using '-h')
--a:	Assembly summary file downloaded from NCBI (e.g. assembly_summary_refseq.txt from https://ftp.ncbi.nlm.nih.gov/genomes/refseq/))
+-a:	Assembly summary file downloaded from NCBI (e.g. assembly_summary_refseq.txt downloaded from https://ftp.ncbi.nlm.nih.gov/genomes/refseq/))
 -n:	Taxonomy nodes.dmp file downoaded from NCBI (Please decompress the file 'taxdmp.zip', then the folder 'taxdmp' appears.
 The file 'taxdmp.zip' is downloaded from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)
 -i:	Input directory containing the (gzipped) files of reference sequences in the database (e.g. GCF_000009045.1_ASM904v1_genomic.fna.gz is a reference genome sequence file downloaded from RefSeq)
 -o:	Output taxonomy file for the database